 - You need to comply with the health and safety policy and procedure as outlined in the site induction.
 Compliance with this is mandatory and essential to maintaining your access and accreditation for this programme.

-- All visitors to the site must wear a high visibility vest, steel-toe safety boots (available on site) and follow the procedure for accessing the site and reporting to the CRN Logistics Manager.
+- All visitors to the site must wear a high visibility vest, steel-toe safety boots (available on site) and follow the procedure for accessing the site and reporting to the Zero Waste Network Logistics Manager.

-- Any hazards or incidents are to be reported to the CRN Representative onsite.
+- Any hazards or incidents are to be reported to the Zero Waste Network Representative onsite.

 - Feedback & Concerns

 - Your participation in this programme is a critical part of the success of Auckland’s new inorganic service and for working towards zero waste by 2040.
 We are committed to working with you to making this experience positive for all concerned – which is why your feedback is important.